-In case a CollisionCheck license is available, the collision checking can be easily enabled for grasp computation of the CADMatch component by passing the ID of the used gripper and optionally a pre-grasp offset to the detect_object service call.
+Collision checking can be easily enabled for grasp computation of the CADMatch component by passing the ID of the used gripper and optionally a pre-grasp offset to the detect_object service call.
 The gripper has to be defined in the CollisionCheck component (see Setting a gripper (Section 6.4.2)) and details about collision checking are given in Collision checking within other modules (Section 6.4.3).
+If the selected CADMatch template contains a collision geometry, not only collisions between the gripper and the load carrier, but also collisions between the gripper and the detected objects will be checked.
+The object on which the grasp point to be checked is located, is excluded from the collision check.